-Additional forms that may be required in connection with an award are available on OJP's funding page at www.ojp.usdoj.gov/funding/forms.htm.
+Additional forms that OJP may require in connection with an award are available on OJP's funding page at www.ojp.usdoj.gov/funding/forms.htm.
 For successful applicants, receipt of funds may be contingent upon submission of all necessary forms.
-Please note in particular the following forms.
+Note in particular the following forms: